Table Of Contents

 Characteristic: Ngu Binh Mountain was called Bang Son (Even Mount) and renamed Ngu Binh by Emperor Gia Long.
 It was chosen as a screen in front of the Hue Capital City.

-Together with the Perfume River, Ngu Binh Mount is the second invaluable gift endowed by Nature to Hue.
-These two mingle with each other creating the Romantic Mountain and river beauty of Hue.
-For a long time, this beautiful mount and the blue limpid Perfume River have become the symbol of Hue City.
+For a long time, this beautiful mountain and the blue, limpid Perfume River have become the symbol of Hue City.
 Therefore, people often call Hue “The land of the Perfume River (Huong River) and Ngu Binh Mount” or “Huong-Ngu Land”.

 Tam Giang Lagoon